philrz/super/docs/language/functions/grep.md

 [glob pattern](../search-expressions.md#globs), or string.
 If the pattern matches for any string, then the result is `true`.
 Otherwise, it is `false`.

-> Note that string matches are case insensitive while regular expression
+{{% tip "Note" %}}

-> and glob matches are case sensitive.
-In a forthcoming release, case sensitivity
+String matches are case insensitive while regular expression and glob matches are case sensitive.
+In a forthcoming release, case sensitivity will be a expressible for all three pattern types.

-> will be a expressible for all three pattern types.
+{{% /tip %}}

 The entire input value is traversed:
 * for records, each field name is traversed and each field value is traversed or descended